qiaoran-abbate/NSynthClassificationRNNs/README.md

-README
 ---
-CONTENTS OF EACH FOLDER
+# CONTENTS OF EACH FOLDER

 ---
 net_model1.pth	 	 : Saved model parameters of model1.py